AditD333/Perplex-Machine/README.md

 # Perplextual-Machine

+**Python-Based IDEs or Multi-Programming IDEs needed to run the script!**

 **Compatible for any devices, either handheld (Android, iOS), or computer-based (Windows, Linux, macOS).
 For Linux-Distro OS-es, you may have to have a tool like WINE, or any that support to run Microsoft Excel.**

 This repository focuses on a **Perpetual Gregorian Calendar** with direct conversion to other well-known calendars in the world.